 The third act is where the viewer sees the leading and haunting main theme of Mulholland Drive: Obsession.

-Betty’s TRUE reality: it is here that we are given entrance to a world that is not as pretty as presented during the first 2/3rds of the movie.
+Betty’s TRUE reality: it is here that we are given entrance to a world that is not nearly as pretty as presented during the first 2/3rds of the movie.

 This is also when the viewer has more insight into Betty’s deluded sense of reality as she stands in her dilapidated kitchen, envisioning a rapturous reconciliation with Camilla (The object of her Obsession) that devolves into villainous intent.